 Cruise holidays are now almost mainstream for New Zealand travellers, but many are looking to join a cruise for the first time.
-Cruises from Auckland are a popular way to "dip a toes in the water" as the itineraries are close to home, can reduce wasted travel time in airports and there are many exceptional itineraries.
+Cruises from Auckland are popular with Fine Travel clients as a way to "dip a toes in the water" as the itineraries are close to home, can reduce wasted travel time in airports and there are many exceptional itineraries.
 In this blog we share 5 tips for choosing your first cruise from Auckland.

 1. Start with a Shorter Cruise